Vegan Puff Pastry

 The pastry can fall flat at lower temperatures, resulting in a tough texture.
 Always preheat the oven, and avoid opening the door while the pastry is cooking.

-Baked pastry on a white plate.
+baked pastry on a white plate.

-Vegan Puff Pastry Recipe (with Video)
+Vegan Puff Pastry (Video Included)

 4.94 from 32 votes